fandora-network/docs/docs/develop/chainstack.md

 ---
 id: chainstack
-title: Build a Smart Contract with Chainstack and Foundry on Polygon
+title: Build a Smart Contract with Chainstack and Foundry on fandora
 sidebar_label: Using Chainstack
 description:  Use Chainstack and Foundry to develop a Smart Contract.
 keywords: